2 Republicans opposed by Trump win in N. Carolina, Kentucky

 New York officials expect the vast majority of votes to be mail ballots this year, compared to their typical 5% share.
 Counties have until eight days after Election Day to count and release the results of mail ballots, with 1.7 million requested by voters.

-In the day’s marquee contests, two young African American candidates with campaigns energized by nationwide protests for racial justice were challenging white Democratic establishment favorites for the party’s nominations.
+In the day’s marquee contests, two African American candidates with campaigns energized by nationwide protests for racial justice were challenging white Democratic establishment favorites for the party’s nominations.

 First-term state legislator Charles Booker was hoping a late surge would carry him past former Marine fighter pilot Amy McGrath for the Democratic Senate nomination from Kentucky.
 And in New York, political newcomer Jamaal Bowman was seeking to derail House Foreign Affairs Committee Chairman Eliot Engel’s bid for a 17th term.